• Skip to primary navigation

 Instructions

-• In a mixing bowl, add the butter and cream cheese.
-Beat on medium until smooth.
+• In a mixing bowl, add the room-temperature butter and cream cheese.
+Mix on medium-high speed with an electric mixer until smooth.

-• Add in the marshmallow fluff and beat on medium until smooth.
+• Add the marshmallow fluff and mix on medium-high speed until smooth.

-• Add in the vanilla extract and the pinch of salt.
-Mix on medium until incorporated.
+• Add the vanilla extract and the pinch of salt.
+Mix on medium-high speed until incorporated.

-• Add in two cups of the confectioners sugar and beat on medium until smooth.
+• Add in two cups of the confectioner's sugar and mix on medium until incorporated, then on medium-high until smooth.

-• Add in the last two cups of confectioners sugar and beat on medium until well mixed and fluffy.
+• Add in the last two cups of confectioner's sugar and mix on medium until well combined and then medium-high until fluffy.

-• Place in the fridge for about 20 minutes, or so for it to firm up a bit before piping onto cupcakes or adding to cake.
+• This frosting is soft, so place in an airtight container and in the refrigerator for about 20 minutes, or so for it to firm up a bit before piping onto cupcakes or adding to cake.

 Notes

-This buttercream is sweet, so you won’t need a ton of it.
+This buttercream is sweet, so you won’t need a lot of it.

 This recipe makes enough frosting to lightly cover about 2 dozen cupcakes or one, two (8″ round) layer cake that already has filling.